blairanderson/serverlessconsultants/plugins/serverless-domain-manager.md

 If certificateName is not provided, the certificate will be chosen using the domain name.
 If certificateName is blank, an error will be thrown.
 If createRoute53Record is blank or not provided, it defaults to true.
+Stage is optional, and if not specified will default to the user-provided stage option, or the stage specified in the provider section of serverless.yaml (Serverless defaults to 'dev' if this is unset).

 ## Running